 - Children often scream and are very frightened and confused.
 They thrash around violently and are often not aware of their surroundings.

-- The spell may last 10 - 20 minutes, then the child goes back to sleep.
+- The spell may last 10 to 20 minutes, then the child goes back to sleep.

 Most children are unable to explain what happened the next morning.
 They often have no memory of the event when they wake up the next day.

 In contrast, nightmares are more common in the early morning.
 They may occur after someone watches frightening movies or TV shows, or has an emotional experience.
-A person may remember the details of a dream when he or she wakes up, and will not be disoriented after the episode.
+A person may remember the details of a dream after waking up and will not be disoriented after the episode.

 Exams and Tests

 In many cases, no further examination or testing is needed.
 If the night terror is severe or prolonged, the child may need a psychological evaluation.

 In many cases, a child who has a night terror only needs to be comforted.

 Reducing stress or using coping mechanisms may reduce night terrors.
 Talk therapy or counseling may be needed in some cases.

 Medicines prescribed for use at bedtime will often reduce night terrors, but are rarely used to treat this disorder.